 - Lightly prune hedges, roses + spring flowering shrubs by 1/3.

-- Time to haul out the 40 - 50% shadecloth or lace curtains to protect vegies in full sun.
+- Its time to haul out the 40% shadecloth or lace curtains to protect vegies in full sun.
 This is less crucial to do if you have working wicking beds.

 - Keep on top of fruit fly.
 Check out www.petercoppin.com for hints.

 - Check reticulation is working and not obstructed with dirt or ants.